Dr Elizabeth Shephard

 My research aims to look at these questions, and many more.

-Head and neck cancer in primary care: (PRU) Identifying the symptoms/test results sugestive of H&N cancer and quantifying their risk in patients 40 years of age and over.
+Sino-nasal and nasopharyngeal cancer in primary care: (PRU) Identifying the clinical profile sugestive of SN/NP cancer in pirmary care patients aged 40 years of age and over, and quantifying their risk.

 Unexplained abdominal pain in primary care: establishing a clinical profile and diagnostic pathway for identifying cancer.
 DoH grant.